AbhayInTech/Wipro_Pre-Training/README.md

 content and the code is updated in the week two folder on 28-07-2025 consist of code related to different Testing Methods like NUnit , MSTest and XUnit.

+Day-10
+content and the code is updated in the week two folder on 29-07-2025 consist of code related to ASP.NET and use of MVC (Model View Controller) in .NET to create web App.

+Day-11
+content and the code is updated in the week two folder on 30-07-2025 consist of code related to SOLID, starting with database.

+Day-12
+content and the code is updated in the week two folder on 31-07-2025 consist of code related to database different concepts including DDL, DML, DCL etc. also includes function, different Joins, Procedure, Transaction, etc.